Cozy Peach Kitchen

 Instructions

-• Clean the potatoes and remove any dirty bits.
+• Clean the potatoes and remove any blemishes.
 Remove the skin if desired, or leave it on for extra texture and crispiness.

 • Add diced potatoes to a medium pot.
-Add just enough water to cover the potatoes.
+Add just enough water to cover the potatoes, about an inch.
 Salt the water generously.
 Bring the potatoes to a boil over high heat.
+Once boiling, preheat the oven to 450F.

-• Reduce to a rapid simmer over medium-high heat.
-Simmer until fork tender but still slightly underdone, about 10 minutes.
+• Boil until slightly underdone, about 8 minutes.
+The potatoes should be pierceable with a fork, but still have some resistance.
 Drain water and gently pat the potatoes with a paper towel to remove excess moisture.

 • In a large bowl, or in pot used to cook the potatoes, add the oil, garlic, paprika, thyme and salt.
-Toss to coat.
+Add the potatoes, tossing to coat.

-• Layer the potatoes evenly on a parchment paper lined baking sheet.
-Roast in the oven for 20-25 minutes, until outer layer is crispy and golden.
-Season with fresh ground black pepper to taste.
+• Layer the potatoes evenly on a parchment paper lined baking sheet (optional).
+Roast at 450F for 20-25 minutes, until they are crispy and golden.
+Season with fresh ground black pepper to, taste.

 Notes